alidcast/vue-content-loader/README.md

 # vue-content-loader

-Extends `vue-markdown-loader` to accept metadata.
+Extends `vue-markdown-loader` to accept front-matter and adds the metadata to Vue component.

 ## Installation